drossDS/Humor_Identification_with_NLP/README.md

 **Can an NLP classification model be trained to recognize satire or absurdist humor?**

 # 2. Project Approach
 The Onion is a satirical news organization which produces news titles and news stories often relevant to real, current events that are satirical or would otherwise be classified as absurdist humor.
-For clarity **news articles and titles from The Onion are not real.**  The tiles are however, formatted in the format of actual news titles and articles which, from legitimate news agencies - are not humorous.
+For clarity **news articles and titles from The Onion are not real.**  The Onion's titles, however, are structured in the format of actual news titles from legitimate news agencies despite being absurd or satirical.
+Conversely, titles from legitimate news agencies are obviously not intended to be humorous.
 Comparing the titles of posts to the subreddit r/TheOnion against the subreddit r/worldnews (which posts news stories from actual news agencies) provides a way to compare strings of text which share many of the same formatting characteristics, but have completely different goals with respect to humor.

 ## 2.1 - High-level Steps
 * Data Collection: Article titles from the World News and The Onion subreddits were collected
 * Data Cleaning:  Titles were cleaned or removed as necessary to remove illegitimate titles and errors
 * Initial Modeling:  Some simple ensemble models were run to verify model operability on the cleaned data
 * Second-round Data Cleaning:  Information in titles that would confuse the model or make the titles easily identifiable were removed
-* Exploratory Data Analysis:
+* Exploratory Data Analysis:   Word counts and sentiment analysis are performed to compare datasets from each class.
 * Final Modeling:  Several models were run, a subset of those were optimized and then input into a borader ensemble model

 ## 2.2 - Code Notebooks
 There are four code notebooks for this project described below:
 * 1-Data_Collection' - Collects the data as described below, outputs it to one .csv file per subreddit
 * '2-Data_Cleaning_Processing' - Imports that data from the previous notebook, performs initial data cleaning, and outputs the cleaned data to a .csv file
-* '3 Initial-Model0Additional-Processing' - Runs initial models to verify operability, performs second round data cleaning, and outputs the data to a .csv file
+* '3 Initial-Model-Additional-Processing' - Runs initial models to verify operability, performs second round data cleaning, and outputs the data to a .csv file
 * '4-Modeling-Round-2' - Performs final modeling and reports conclusions, discussions, and next steps

 # 3 - Description of Data